Steve Grissom: Winston Cup

 After American Equipment closed its doors, Grissom started the 1999 season with LJ Racing in a four-race deal.
 After his contract was not renewed, he spent the season doing fill-in duty for Carroll Racing, Travis Carter Motorsports, and Hensley Motorsports, among others.

 In 2000, Grissom was hired by Petty Enterprises to drive their No. 43 Dodge Ram in the Craftsman Truck Series.
 This year was best known as when Tony Roper turned into Grissom's bumper and hit the wall head-on at Texas Motor Speedway, then hitting Roper's truck as it slid down the track.
 Roper died of injuries he sustained from the crash the next morning.
 While he did not visit victory lane, Grissom finished in the top-five six times and finished tenth in points.
-He also ran in the Cup series, filling in for Kyle Petty in the No. 44 Hot Wheels Pontiac Grand Prix.
+He also ran in the Cup Series, filling in for Kyle Petty in the No. 44 Hot Wheels Pontiac Grand Prix.
 After spending virtually all of 2001 on the sidelines, he was called back to Petty in 2002 to replace Buckshot Jones in the No. 44.
 In ten starts, he posted one top-ten at Richmond International Raceway.
 He has not run a Cup race since.
 That season, Grissom ran seven Nationwide Series races for Frank Cicci Racing, then spent 2003 at DCT Motorsports.
 After being released from DCT midway through 2004, he finished the year at GIC-Mixon Motorsports.
 He finished 28th in points that season.

 Late career

 In 2005, Grissom joined with Jay Robinson Racing to drive the No. 49 Advil Ford Taurus.
-Despite not finishing in the top-ten Grissom was able to land a 23rd-place finish in points.
+Despite not finishing in the top-ten, Grissom was able to land a 23rd-place finish in points.
 Unfortunately, he and his team came under controversy due to their tendency to qualify for races on the "Past Champion's Provisional", a starting spot set aside for past champions in the Busch Series who fail to qualify on time.
 Grissom ran two races for Robinson on a part-time basis in 2006, and drove the season opening races in 2007 and 2008, for Cicci Racing and MSRP Motorsports respectively.
 In 2009, he drove for Davis Motorsports in the No. 0 Chevy at Bristol.

+Personal life

-Grissom's son Kyle is also a racing driver, having competed in the ARCA Racing Series.
+Grissom's son Kyle Grissom is also a racing driver, having competed in the ARCA Racing Series.

 Grissom's father and team owner, Wayne, died on August 21, 2021, at age 86.